Fleek-PIatform/website/src/content/changelog/20240821-changelog-fleek-changelog-email-invitations-fleek-functions-in-ui-and-more/index.md

 ---

-## Coming Soon: Migration from Fleek.co to Fleek.xyz
+## Coming soon: Migration from Fleek.co to Fleek.xyz

 In the interest of providing the smoothest possible transition period from <u>[Fleek.co to Fleek.xyz](https://fleek.xyz/blog/announcements/fleek-co-to-fleek-xyz-migration-details/)</u> for our users, we have put in a lot of effort into testing to ensure that our infrastructure internally migrated successfully before opening up the floodgates to user projects.